teramiao/clewd/README.md

  3. ClearFlags: (false)/true
     * possibly snake-oil

+ 4. DeleteChats: (false)/true
+    * for privacy, auto deletes your conversations after each reply
+    * **if set to true, will also wipe old conversations on startup!**
+    * no effect if RetryRegenerate is set to true

  5. PassParams: (false)/true
     * true will send the temperature you set on your frontent
     * only values under <=1